 An excellent unique selling proposition will make your business stand out from the crowd and give you a major competitive advantage.
 It’s the key to attracting attention, generating leads, and closing sales.

-Tip #2 Create an impactful brand identity
+Tip #2 Create an Impactful Brand Identity

-As you already know, your corporate identity differentiates your company from all the others in your industry–it’s what make’s you recognizable, and it plays a big role in customers’ perceptions of your business.
+As you already know, your corporate marketing identity differentiates your company from all the others in your industry–it’s what make’s you recognizable, and it plays a big role in customers’ perceptions of your business.
 So it’s important to get it right.

 Great brand identity starts with a strong logo.
 It should be simple and memorable, and it should be able to work across a variety of applications (website, business cards, packaging, etc.).